ukaea/UDA/README.md

 ## Building UDA Server from source

+There are some notes available [here](https://ukaea.github.io/UDA/server_installation/) in the documentation.

+Note that the most up-to-date build script will be the one used for testing in the github CI tests [here](https://github.com/ukaea/UDA/blob/release/2.8.0/.github/workflows/cmake.yml).
+This will contain the relevant buld steps for Ubuntu and MacOS.
+There are also some dockerfiles available [here](https://github.com/ukaea/UDA/tree/release/2.8.0/docker) which will show the build steps for some other Linux flavours.

+An example installation for ubuntu 22.10 would be as follows.

 ### Dependencies

-UDA requires the following to avail in order to build:
+UDA requires the following to packages in order to build:

 | Name | Version | Required For |
 | --- | --- | --- |